costela/wile/README.md

 [![Build Status](https://travis-ci.org/costela/wile.svg?branch=master)](https://travis-ci.org/costela/wile)
 [![PyPI version](https://badge.fury.io/py/wile.svg)](https://badge.fury.io/py/wile)

+# ⚠ UNMAINTAINED AND DEPRECATED

+This code was a nice exercise, but it has been undermaintained for a while and multiple better alternatives are available.
+Please consider switching.

 # Overview

 Wile is a simple [Let's Encrypt](https://letsencrypt.org) (ACME) client that only supports the "webroot" method of validation.
 It only needs access to the root folder serving the domains in question.
 Specifically, it only needs access to the `.well-known` sub-folder and therefore doesn't need permission to access the actual website's content.